Delegation and Verification Under AI: From data to model parameters

 \section{From data to model parameters}

 While our analysis is structural rather than empirical, the model is designed to interface with observational data from AI-assisted workflows.
-This section outlines how commonly available institutional data can be mapped to the model’s parameters; full implementation details appear in Section~\ref{sec:usability_details}.
+The exercise in this section should therefore be interpreted as a data-to-parameter mapping rather than an empirical validation of the model's causal claims.
+We outline how commonly available institutional data can be mapped to the model's parameters, with full implementation details deferred to Section~\ref{sec:usability_details}.

 \paragraph{Observational inputs.} We use the Collab-CXR dataset \cite{Agarwal2023CombiningHE}, which contains diagnostic data for 324 patient cases from 33 clinicians.
 For each clinician--case pair, the dataset records predictions over 14 pathologies in three settings: clinician alone, AI-alone, and clinician with access to the AI’s output.
 The dataset also reports time spent per case in the clinician-alone and clinician-with-AI conditions.
 Expert diagnoses from 10 radiologists provide a reference for evaluating correctness, and a washout period of at least two weeks is enforced between clinician-alone and clinician-with-AI sessions.